Letters from Lodi

 We asked Mr. Swan to describe the two courses.
 His comments:

 Each lecture will include tastings of quite a few wines.
-There will additional supplemental readings in the way of online components via Canvas, amounting to only about an hour of each student's time each week.
+There will be additional supplemental readings in the way of online components via Canvas, amounting to only about an hour of each student's time each week.

 On Wine Regions of California:

-Tastings will represent the important appellations and grapes, and highlight up-and-coming varieties, trends and lesser known regions.
+Tastings will represent the important appellations and grapes, and highlight up-and-coming varieties, trends, and lesser-known regions.

 Wines Regions of California will be as comprehensive as any course in the country on California wine regions.
-In addition to information on specific regional AVAs in respect to topography, climate, and other aspects of terroir [i.e., "sense of place" resulting from geographic origins].
+In addition to information on specific regional AVAs with respect to topography, climate, and other aspects of terroir [i.e., "sense of place" resulting from geographic origins].
 The course will also touch upon topics of current interest, such as climate change, fires, and changing demographics.